FAQ for Leave of Absence Policy

 What do I do if I need an extension on my Leave of Absence?

 Students may be eligible to receive a one term extension.
-The student must submit a Leave of Absence request prior to the expiration of the leave, and select “extension.”
-The request must be approved by the student’s department chair/school director and college dean, as well as the Dean of Graduate Studies.
+To request an extension, the student must complete a new Request for Leave of Absence form prior to the expiration of the leave, and select “extension.”

 What do I need to do in order to return from a Leave of Absence?